We do not sell the books in our classes. You can either get them online yourself or through Annie Falk:

 Advanced 3 (C1): please confirm with your class teacher

 It depends where you get it from.
 Annie has been working with us for a long time and if you contact her, she will know exactly which book and edition to get for you.
-The cost is 85 Dollars and the book will last you for a whole year of classes.
-If you decide to get the book online, you do so at your on risk.
+The cost is $85 and the textbook will last you for a whole year of classes.
+If you decide to get the book online, you do so at your own risk.

 No, we generally do not give refunds for our classes once you have committed to them.
-Through paying your fee, you are guaranteed a spot in our class.
+Through paying your fee, you are guaranteed a spot in one of our classes.
 However, we all know that we lead busy lives and we are happy for you to defer a term or a semester, if you wish.

-We DO NOT have entry tests for our different levels and classes.
+We don't have entry tests for our different levels and classes.
 Our classes are run flexibly and if you consider a level too hard or too easy, you are more than welcome to swap classes and try a different level.
-Our goal is that you feel comfortable with the level and enjoy the class!
+Our goal is for you to feel comfortable with the language level and enjoy the class!
 Have a chat to our teachers at the enrolment night or contact firstname.lastname@example.org.

-As a guide for what we teach in our classes and in the different levels, please have a look at the link from the Goethe Institute in Melbourne which outlines the European Language framework we adhere to:
+As a guide for what we teach in our classes and at the different levels, please have a look at the link from the Goethe Institute in Melbourne which outlines the Common European Framework of Reference for Languages (CEFR) we adhere to:

 Yes, you can enrol via email: email@example.com.
 Please download the enrolment form from the adult classes page, complete it and email it to the address above.
 Your name will then be put on the class list.
 For payment options, please see "How do I pay for my class?".

-Yes, you can still enrol in our classes.
+Yes, you can still enrol in our classes, even if the course has already begun.
 Your class teacher will bring you up to speed and let you know what you have missed.
 If you have no background knowledge in the language at all, please contact firstname.lastname@example.org and we will work out the best option for you.
 Fees might be adapted.